StrongMind/canvas_shim/PIPELINE_SERVICE_README.md

 Active record objects are transformed via "serializers" into "nouns" that are published.
 Currently there are two ways that the noun is built, throuh a generic ActiveRecord JSON serializer or a call to the Canvas API (depricated).

 ## Events
+COMING SOON!

 ## Adding new nouns
-Nouns are built with a serializer and a builder.
+Nouns are built with a serializer.
 A serializer receives a Noun through the #call method and returns json.
 In its simplest form a serializer looks like this:
 ```ruby
 module Serializers
   class Dog